Three-day blended workshop — Monday, March 26th; Tuesday, April 3rd; and Tuesday, April 10, 2018. Early bird expires on March 13th!

 Participants will come to understand the unique visual behaviors and learning needs of children with CVI.

-With well thought out assessment, the CVI Range, participants will take a close look at those visual behaviors, to determine function vision within the visual characteristics.
+With well thought out assessment using the only available assessment tool, the CVI Range, participants will take a close look at those visual behaviors, to determine function vision within the visual characteristics.
 After assessment those visual needs will be targeted for necessary environmental adaptations and strategies.

 Roman Lantzy, C. A. (2007).
 Cortical Visual Impairment: An Approach to Assessment and Intervention.
 New York: American Foundation for the Blind.